hule123/https-github.com-bczhangbczhang/README.md

-#A demo for GCN on MNIST dataset using torch7
+#We are still partially improve the code.
+This is a demo for GCN on MNIST dataset using torch7

 To run this demo, you should  install these dependencies:
 `luarocks install torchnet`
 `luarocks install optnet`